Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 This project was tested on Chrome, Safari, Edge, Brave, iOS devices (iPhone Xs and Ipad) and Android.
 All functionalities work as expected.
 It does not work properly on Internet Explorer.

+#### HTML/CSS Validation

+<a href="https://validator.w3.org/" target="_blank">W3C HTML Validator:<a/> Used it to check the site's HTML document markup validity and it's functionality.<br>
+<a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validator:<a/> Used it to check the site's CSS document markup validity and it's functionality.

 ## Deployment

 The project is hosted at GitHub, directly from the master branch.
 For that reason, any new changes committed will be deployed automatically.